Updated October 16, 2020

 Yes, there is!
 Click on the updated Maryland Dining info sheet to get a complete list of operations, hours and payment types accepted.

 How will you continue to accommodate allergies and dietary restrictions?

-Each dining hall will provide a station serving food free from the most common nine allergens.
+Each dining hall includes a station called the Purple Zone – serving food free from the most common nine allergens.
 Cooks wearing purple chef jackets have received extra training in providing for students with allergies and the purple fridge is stocked with allergen-free food for self service.
 We list recipes, ingredients and allergens for all items served as part of the resident dining program on our website and on nutrition.umd.edu.
 Menu boards and counter cards are labeled with icons showing which allergens are contained in that item.
 You can eat safely and without additional help at the Purple Stations and following the counter cards.
 And you are welcome to ask the Purple Team for advice.

 We provide additional accommodations for allergies and dietary restrictions on an individual, case-by-case basis and are prepared to help you as much or as little as you would like.
 To find out about our nutrition programming, go to dining.umd.edu/nutrition.
 To contact our nutrition team, complete the food allergy contact form.
 Our nutritionist and senior executive chef will arrange an appointment either online or in person to discuss your diet and make dietary accommodations to meet your needs.